hujhax/austin-improv-wiki/Shows/Strange Worlds Episodes/Lily Wilde Versus the Ravenous Cats.md

+---
+description: "This was the first Strange Worlds story about Lily Wilde,..."
+---
 This was the first [[Shows/Strange Worlds|Strange Worlds]] story about Lily Wilde, Jungle Professor.
 It was improvised on March 30th, 2013.

 ## Episode Summary